 Beyond the pay stations lies the first trail, which leads up to a beautiful glass building of some sorts (I later find out this is a visitor center).

-Restrooms to the left, about 200 feet from the base of the parking lot (do you know how rare it is for a hiking trail to have “nice-looking” public restrooms?!)
+Restrooms to the left, about two hundred feet from the base of the parking lot (do you know how rare it is for a hiking trail to have “nice-looking” public restrooms?!)

 A “mini” staircase that leads to a small garden.